tikv/tikv/docs/how-to/configure/store-limit.md

         Example:

         ```bash
-        » stores show limit // If store-balance-rate is set to 15, the corresponding rate for all stores should be 15 / 60 = 0.25.
+        » stores show limit // If store-balance-rate is set to 15, the corresponding rate for all stores should be 15.
         {
         "4": {
-        "rate": 0.25
+        "rate": 15
         },
         "5": {
-        "rate": 0.25
+        "rate": 15
         },
         ...
         }